 Packets not returned in the ABMDI Continuing Education Folder provided to you will be considered incomplete.
 Why is it important to submit it in the folder?
 Many of you submit documentation that is neat and orderly.
 However, we also receive copies of documents that make no sense to us.
 The continuing education folder helps provide an outline for what needs to be submitted for review.

 It is recommended that you keep a photocopy of all documentation submitted.
 If you are not currently in good standing because of outstanding balances, recertification will not be possible unless ALL fees have been paid in full.

 The ABMDI is accredited by the Forensic Specialties Accreditation Board (FSAB), which requires proof of continued competency in order to be recertified.
-Continued competency includes current employment at a medical examiner/coroner jurisdiction or equivalent military authority or demonstration of relevant work experience that may include, but not be limited to, consulting, teaching, providing seminars or presentation of papers.
-These activities may be performed on a voluntary basis.
-Please provide proof of those activities if you are not currently working for a medical examiner or coroner jurisdiction with the responsibility of investigating deaths.
+Continued competency can be demonstrated by current employment or by examination.
+The recertification examination will be required if you are not currently working for a medical examiner/coroner jurisdiction or equivalent federal authority with the responsibility of investigating deaths.